akb75/akb75.github.io/_pages/about.md

 - How can we better model extreme weather events such as floods and droughts?

-In my free time, I enjoy backpacking to remote destinations around the world.
+In my free time, I enjoy hiking in remote destinations around the world.
 I am also a triathlete, climber, and avid reader.

 [pitt]: https://www.pitt.edu/
 [ubc]: https://www.ubc.ca/